WICG/webpackage/explainers/anti-tracking.md

 There are worries that uncredentialed navigation could be used in an attack on the target site, since the main request won't send or save cookies, but subrequests will.
-We don't actually know a concrete attack that's enabled by uncredentialed navigations, but we'd like to prevent surprises anyway.
+The only concrete attacks we know of involve surprising users instead of stealing data or executing malicious code, but we'd like to prevent those surprises anyway.

 Similar worries came up in the discussion of cross-origin prefetch, which led to the new `"prenavigate"` operation, for which the target site opts in using an [`Allow-Uncredentialed-Navigation` header](https://github.com/w3c/resource-hints/issues/82#issuecomment-529951528).

+We think the act of creating a signed exchange is an equivalent opt-in.

 ### Behavior on an unexpected response